KneeKarePro/WebApp/README.md

 --> documented work time <--

 ## Project Architecture

-_Future implementations will be connecting to the ESP32 device_
+The javascript web app will connect to be connected to the ESP32, which will send connected data via API connect.
+The web app will have the rotary/sensory data such that measurements can be easily read by both the user and the physician.

-The web app will connect to the ESP32, which will send connected data via API connect.
+The ESP32 is currently not connected to the web app.

 ## Known bugs
 N/A